Michael-SpringCloud-Microservices/limits-service/README.md

 spring.cloud.config.profile={profile}
 ----------------------------------------------------------------------------------------------------------------

+Note: To refresh the config server values bound to any property during the boot time , we need to refresh via actuator (post call) http://localhost:8080/actuator/refresh

-To get the 'LimitsServiceApplicationTests' passed, we have to have the Spring Cloud Config Server up and running.
+Note: To get the 'LimitsServiceApplicationTests' passed, we have to have the Spring Cloud Config Server up and running.